 Ethical Requirement: Written informed patient consent for publication must be obtained and clearly stated within the manuscript.

 Case Series present a collection of related clinical cases that demonstrate emerging trends, novel imaging findings, innovative techniques, or disease patterns.
-The report should provide comparative analysis and discuss the broader implications of the findings.
+The report should provide a comparative analysis and discuss the broader implications of the findings.

 | Item | Specification |